JOJ0/mpc1k-seq/README.md

 ############### End of header ###############
 Found first occurence of SEARCHTERM at index 7168, it's 6 chars long If SEARCHTERM is the START of a wav filename in an Audio Track, this would be the first half:       "FunkBG_0" and this would be the second half:  "80_8bar"
 !!! replacing FIRST occurence of "FunkBG" with "PunkBG", !!! and overwriting ./FunkBG_080_8bar.SEQ ...
 ```

-If we now search for FunkBG again we certainly won't find it anymore:
+If we now search for FunkBG again, we certainly won't find it anymore:

 ```
 seq.py -b "80" -s "FunkBG" .